Licensing and approval proceedings - crowdfunding service providers

 - Official Information of 5 August 2020 (pdf, 173 kB) regarding the interpretation of the terms trustworthiness and competence – please read this Official Information of the Czech National Bank before filling in the trustworthiness assessment form

-The Czech National Bank has set up a contact point for receiving all information from applicants for authorisation as a crowdfunding service provider.
+The Czech National Bank has set up a contact point for receiving all information from persons who wish to apply for authorisation as a crowdfunding service provider

 - Competent authority: Czech National Bank